Proper Storage of Firewood Will Help Prevent Firewood Insects from Entering Your Home

 Never treat firewood with pesticides.
 The more common firewood insects, beetles, typically bore into the wood and won't be affected by surface treatments anyway.
 Burning logs that have been sprayed with chemicals is a health hazard, and could expose you to toxic fumes.

-Do be careful about where you store your wood outdoors.
+Be careful about where you store your wood outdoors.
 If you place stacks of firewood right up against your house, you are asking for termite trouble.
 Also, be aware that if the firewood contains beetle larvae or adults, the beetles may emerge and head for the nearest trees – the ones in your yard.